stanhelsloot/project/PROCESS.md

 - Started on legends for all the figures
 - Dropped the monthly stacked histogram idea because it does not feel like it adds any value to the current visualizations.
-# Thursday week 3
+# Thursday week 2
 - Tooltip for mag.histo show amount of earthquakes in that year + the year itself.
 - And when clicked on, show the year with amount of earthquakes of "that" magnitude.
 - Started with designing the page layout + adding text.
 Noticed that the amount of graphs were difficult to relate without text so a change was made: the onclick of gas.histo.year was removed and added to the stacked.
-The original onclick of the stacked was removed and replaced, the functionality was inplemented into a mouseover.
+The original onclick of the stacked was removed and replaced, tried to implement the functionality into a mouseover.
+# Friday week 2
+- Last part of Thursday week 2 seemed harder than expected, therefore changed it to being able to select the magnitude by clicking on the correlating legend block.
+- Started adding text to the other html pages and choosing color schemes etc.
+- Made some headway with the layout and the text of the pages but not yet satisfied so will continue on that coming Monday.
+- Also cleaning up code and data structure coming Monday.
+- Question for Monday: d3 titles of charts centering/multiple lines.